 Delivery charges will vary based on your location.
 There will be times when Free post for Australia will be offered.
 Free post for international purchases is not possible due to the expense.

+Handling time can be up to 5 days depending on when order is placed.
 Delivery within Australia will take anywhere from 1 to 5 working days in normal circumstances depending on where you are.
 International deliveries can take as much as 10 working days depending on post type.
+If you need your item in a hurry, please let us know before you commit to buying as we may not be able to help you.

 Once your item has been paid for it will be well packed and posted.
 Delays may occur at times.
 If you need your item urgently please let us know so we can let you know if we can help.